T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 Part 2 Web and mobile.md

 The certification attempt costs €229.

 #### [Certified iOS Penetration Tester (CIPT)](https://www.mobilehackinglab.com/course/free-ios-application-security-course)
-A fully free, self-paced training designed to guide learners toward becoming a Certified iOS Penetration Tester (CIPT).
+A completely free, self-paced training designed to guide learners toward becoming a Certified iOS Penetration Tester (CIPT).
 The course covers the essentials of iOS application security through practical lessons and assignments.
 After completing the training, you can take the CIPT exam to earn certification.
 You can purchase additional labs to enhance and complement the learning environment.
 {{< figure src=/images/training-blogpost/mhl-cipt.png align=center width="50%" >}}

 ##### Cost